ahana17/Binary-Classification/README.md

 # Binary Classification

-Build and compare the performance of several Machine Learning algorithms on a binary classification dataset
+Build and compare the performance of several Machine Learning models on a binary classification dataset